-Next we're going to make the line accents, so in the layers panel, click on the create a new layer icon.
-And then click on the foreground color chip to open the color picker and choose a light gray color.
+Next, we're going to make the line accents.
+So in the layers panel, click on the create a new layer icon.
+Then click on the foreground color chip to open the color picker and choose a light gray color.
 I'm using hex number CCCCCC, and then click okay.
 Then get the rectangular marquee tool.
-In the tool options, click on the new selection icon, set the feather to zero, and set the style to fixed size.
+In the tool options, click on the new selection icon, set the feather to zero, and set the aspect to fixed size.
 Enter a width of two inches and a height of 0.05 inches.
 On the document, click and drag to create the selection, placing it under the top edge of the hexagon.
-And then press alt backspace in windows or option delete on a Mac to fill the selection with the foreground color.
-Then press control D in windows or command D on a Mac to de-select.
-Now get the move tool and on the document move the line up or down until it's positioned under the top edge of the shape, with some space in between the top edge of the hexagon and the top edge of the line.
-You can also use the arrow keys to nudge if you need to, and about there.
-Now press control J in windows or command J on a Mac to duplicate the line.
-Then on the document while holding down the shift key, click and drag the second line down until it's the same space above the bottom edge of the hexagon shape.
-Now in the layers panel control click in windows or command click on the thumbnail of the main hexagon layer to get a selection outline.

-In the menu bar, choose select, inverse.
+And your placement doesn't have to be perfect right now as we'll be able to move the line after it's created.
+So then press alt backspace in windows or option delete on a

+Mac to fill the selection with the foreground color.
+Then press control D in windows or command on a Mac to de-select.
+Then get the move tool and on the document, move the line up or down using the arrow keys until it's positioned under the top edge of the shape with some space in between the top edge of the hexagon and the top edge of the line.
+So about there.

+Then press control J in windows or command J on a Mac to duplicate the line.
+And then on the document while holding down the shift key, click and drag the second line down until it's the same space above the bottom edge of the hexagon shape, about there.
+Now in the layers panel control click in windows or command click on a Mac on the thumbnail of the main hexagon layer to get a selection outline.
+Then in the menu bar, choose select, inverse.
 In the layers panel, activate one of the line layers and then press the backspace key in windows or the delete key on a Mac to remove the excess pixels.
-And then in the layers panel activate the other line layer and repeat that.
+And then in the layers panel activate the other line layer and repeat that step.
 Then press control D in windows or command D on a Mac to de-select.
-In the layers panel shift click on the other line layer so that both line layers are active.
+Now in the layers panel shift click on the other line layer so that both of the line layers are active.
 Then in the menu bar, choose layer, group layers.
-Double click on the name of this group and change it to line accents and then press enter to commit the name change.
-As a side note, once you do this, you cannot change the position of the line layers on the document.
+And in the layers panel, double click on the name of this group and change it to line accents and then press enter to commit the name change.
+And as a side note, once you do this, you cannot change the position of the line layers on the document.
 So make sure they are positioned where you want them before you remove the excess pixels.